bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 9-2.</b> Self-similarity in the Sierpinski triangle</i></small></small></p>

-Where does recursion come in?
-Well, it can be found in every fractal, including the Sierpinski triangle, but to really illustrate the idea, let's take another well-known specimen, the Von Koch snowflake.
-The algorithm used to construct this fractal could be distilled down to the following (albeit simplified) steps:
+<p>Where does recursion come in?
+Well, it can be found in every fractal, including the
+Sierpinski triangle, but to really illustrate the idea, let's take another well-known specimen, the Von Koch snowflake.
+The algorithm used to construct this fractal could be distilled down to the following (albeit simplified) steps:</p>

 1. Construct an equilateral triangle.